wp-plugins/adsense-plugin/readme.txt

 == Upgrade Notice ==

 = V1.25 =
 Add checking installed wordpress version.
 We updated all functionality for wordpress 3.7.1.
-Bug missing global $adsns_count in adsns_end_footer_ad() function is fixed;
+Bug missing global $adsns_count in adsns_end_footer_ad() function is fixed.

 = V1.24 =
 The Turkish language file is added to the plugin.
 Added an ability to use plugin when ad client id doesn't start with 'pub-'.